By Mike Loughrin, CEO for Transformance Advisors

 Two Main Problems

-In his book, Principle Centered Leadership, Steven Covey identified two main problems for organizations that hold true today:
+In his book, Principle Centered Leadership, Steven Covey identified two main problems for organizations which hold true today:

 - Problem 1 is the lack of a shared vision.
 The leadership team has either failed to define the vision or they have failed to communicate effectively.
 In some situations, the vision may be something uninspiring such as “make lots of money for our shareholders and executives.”
 Such a goal will never be a shared vision and does not need to be communicated.